taichi-dev/taichi/docs/install.rst

 Troubleshooting
 ---------------

-If you found Taichi crashed with following message:
+Taichi crashes with the following messages:

 .. code-block::